abbyazari/abbyazari.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate within the University of Michigan's Climate and Space department.
-I work at the intersection of applying data science to to analyze large amounts of in-situ and remote sensing data to answer fundamental questions about planetary systems.
+I work at the intersection of applying data science to analyze large amounts of in-situ and remote sensing data to answer fundamental questions about planetary systems.
 I am passionate about applying statistical techniques for scientific discovery in space and planetary sciences targeting large data and supervised classification tasks.
 Previously, I worked in science policy where I provided policy analysis and technical support to federal agencies on a variety of topics including climate data, STEM education, and space policy.

 ## Research Interests